-In 2013, HB 28 became law, changing the neighbor notice requirement for Class I CAFOs – only requiring notice for operating permits instead of construction permits.
+In 2013, HB 28 became law, removing the requirement that CAFOs must obtain construction permits prior to constructing facilities.
+This had the effect of also changing the neighbor notice requirement for Class I CAFOs – only requiring notice for operating permits.
 This bill also changes what and how often operators of flush system animal waste wet handling facilities must inspect.

 Right to Farm constitutional amendment passed in the August primary election.
 It negates nuisance lawsuits against CAFOs.

 April 14, 2015, Mo.
 Supreme Court issued opinion declaring CAFOs are permanent nuisances and eliminated citizens’ ability to make nuisance complaints for non-economic damages against CAFOs.